 Ultrasound machines are mobile, and unlike some other screening tests, don't use harmful ionizing radiation.

-If you’re having symptoms that require a gynecological ultrasound, call Evergreen Integrative Gynecology for an appointment.
+If you’re having symptoms that require a gynecological ultrasound, call Evergreen Women's Health, PC. for an appointment.
 You may also schedule online.